OthmanB/TAMCMC-C/tools/convert_fit2prior_table/Readme.md

 # Fit2Prior

-This provides a tool to convert posterior from an analysis to a 1D or a 2D tabulated prior, that can be used with TAMCMC v1.85.0 and higher.
+This provides tools to convert posterior from an analysis to a 1D or a 2D tabulated prior, that can be used with TAMCMC v1.85.0 and higher.

 The main function is `make_prior_table()` within `make_priors_tables.py`.
-But you can also use the more convenient function dopriors() within do_many_processes.py.
-This function allows you to scan a directory for processes and automatically identifies the parameters for which a tabulation is requested by their names.
-It has also some (limited) conversion capabilities between some parameters that are equivalent in various version of TAMCMC, but that could be named differently or parametrised differently.

 You must have compiled the main TAMCMC code in order to get working `bin2txt` binary.
 And you need to specify the path of that binary (default is cpp_prg="../bin/", assumes that you run the program from this tools subdirectory).

 Unit tests are provided in `unittest_priors_tables.py`.

+You can also use the higher level function `dopriors` inside `dopriors.py`.
+This function scan a directory that should contain a serie of MCMC analysis and identify by name the variables intended to be converted into a prior.

-## Usage
+## Usage of make_priors_table()

 ```python
 binning = 30